andreas0x41/coding-tutorial-obsidian/content/Python/3 Advanced/1 Files.md

     print(file.writelines(["1 2\n", "3 4 5\n", "6 7 8 9\n"])) # no retrun value -> None
 ```

-This python code creates a new file, write the following text to it, and then close it.
-You can see that the resulting text is the same as used for the read example.
+This Python code creates a new file, writes the following text to it, and then closes it.
+You can see that the resulting text is the same as that used for the read example.

 ```output.txt
 This is a simple text file.